MobleyLab/alchemical-analysis/README.md

                         the other hand, will call [TI-CUBIC, GDEL]. 'all' calls the full list of supported methods [TI, TI- CUBIC, DEXP, IEXP, GINS, GDEL, BAR, UBAR, RBAR, MBAR].
+  -n UNCORR, --uncorr=UNCORR
+                        The observable to be used for the autocorrelation analysis; either 'dhdl_all' (obtained as a sum over all energy components) or 'dhdl' (obtained as a sum over those energy components that are changing;
+                        default) or 'dE'.
+In the latter case the energy differences dE_{i,i+1} (dE_{i,i-1} for the last
+                        lambda) are used.
   -o OUTPUT_DIRECTORY, --out=OUTPUT_DIRECTORY
                         Directory in which the output files produced by this script will be stored.
 Default: Same as